Prenatal nutrition: Underweight Women

-Overweight and obese women
+Overweight and Obese Women

 Women with a high pre-pregnancy weight are classified as overweight or obese, defined as having a BMI of 25 or above.
 Women with BMI between 25 and 29.9 are in the overweight category and should gain between 7.0 and 11.5 kilograms in total, corresponding to approximately 0.28 kilogram each week during the second and third trimesters.
 Whereas women with BMI of 30 or above are in the obese category and should gain only between 5.0 and 9.0 kilograms overall, which equates to roughly 0.2 kilogram per week in the second and third trimesters.

 Diet, exercise or a combination of both has been seen to reduce weight gain in pregnancy by 20% and reduce high blood pressure.
 Diet with exercise may reduce the risk of caesarean section, having a large baby and having a baby with serious breathing problems.
 Diet and exercise help pregnant women not gain too much weight during pregnancy when compared with giving the women no help to control weight gain or routine care (usually one session in the pregnancy).

 In general, walking is encouraged for mothers classified in this category.
 Unfortunately, estimated energy requirements for them are not available.
 As such, they are encouraged to record activity and intake level.
 This can be done with the help of tools such as My Food Guide Servings Tracker from Health Canada and EATracker that are available online.
 In extreme cases where the BMI exceeds 35, help from a registered dietitian is recommended.

-Summary table
+Summary Table

-The following table summarizes the recommended rate of weight gain and total weight gain according to pre-pregnancy BMI for singleton pregnancies.
-The first column categorizes the type of body weight based on the Body Mass Index.
+The following table summarizes the recommended rate of weight gain and total weight gain according to pre-pregnancy Body Mass Index (BMI) for singleton pregnancies.
+The first column categorizes the type of body weight based on the BMI.
 The second column summarizes the total recommended weight gain for each type of body weight, and the third column presents the corresponding weekly weight gain during the period when the fetus undergoes rapid growth (during second and third trimesters).
 In extreme cases, the amount of total and weekly weight gain can vary by a factor of two depending on a woman's pre-pregnant weight.
 For example, a woman in the obese category is recommended to gain a total of 5~9 kilograms, whereas an underweight woman needs to gain up to 18 kilograms in weight.